ToshioCP/Gtk4-tutorial/src/sec22.src.md

 This will be a destination.
 2. Create a cairo context with the surface and the surface will be the destination of the context.
 3. Create a source pattern within the context.
-4. Create paths, which are lines, rectangles, arcs, texts or more complicated shapes, to generate a mask.
+4. Create paths, which are lines, rectangles, arcs, texts or more complicated shapes in the mask.
 5. Use drawing operator such as `cairo_stroke` to transfer the paint in the source to the destination.
 6. Save the destination surface to a file if necessary.